qbiomaster/Imaging-Biological-Systems/README.md

 **<u>Homeworks</u>**:

 * Pick the setup you want to build among the [three setups](Build_your_setup/Build_your_setup.pdf) (2 students per setup for the confocal and AFM and 3 students for the TIRF)
-* During the "TD : Intro to [building your setup"](Build_your_setup/Build_your_setup.pdf) you will design the setup with the teacher, however it is best that you think about the design before the session.
+* During the "TD : Intro to [building your setup"](Build_your_setup/Build_your_setup.pdf) you will design the setup with the teacher, however it is highly recommended that you think about the design before the session.
 * During the "TD : Troubleshooting" you will validate the last details of the design.
 You should have a well thought design BEFORE the session.
 * During the TP you will take notes and acquire data that you may need to process/analyse for the written report and the oral restitutions.
+* During the last practical session of 23/11/22 each group will present their setup (explain and guide the others to use their setup and run an acquisition) and give a demo to other students.
+Students will be encouraged to ask questions.
 * Written report guidelines:
-  * Max nb of pages:
-  *
+  * introduction of the technique, justify the design (with your calculations!), description of the building process + troubleshooting, proof of concept experiment, conclusion + discussion
+  * It is strongly advised that you start writing the report as soon as you start reflecting on the setup design!
+  * Written report restitution deadline : **==30/11/2022==**
 * Oral restitutions guidelines:
-  * 10 minutes of presentation by each binome/trinome
+  * 10 minutes (12 minutes for the trinome) of presentation by each binome/trinome
-  * 10 minutes of questions by the students and teachers.
+  * 20 minutes of questions by the students and teachers.

 ### Section #3-[Practicals](Practicals_Advanced_microscopy/Practicals_Advanced_microscopy.pdf)
 | Date | Schedule | Subject | Location | Instructors|